 - Other medicine to control seizures (including carbamazepine, lamotrigine, phenobarbital, phenytoin, valproic acid)

 - Tell your doctor if you use anything else that makes you sleepy.
 Some examples are allergy medicine, narcotic pain medicine, and alcohol.

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease or liver disease.
-Also tell your doctor if you are allergic to carbamazepine or tartrazine.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, or a history of depression or mental health problems.
+Tell your doctor if you are allergic to carbamazepine or tartrazine.

 - This medicine may cause the following problems:

 - Drug reaction with eosinophilia and systemic symptoms (DRESS), which may damage organs such as the liver, kidney, or heart